-The Renalytix/Mount Sinai joint venture, Kantaro Biosciences LLC ("Kantaro"), has made material business progress with its quantitative COVID-19 serologic antibody testing program.
-Kantaro has achieved key milestones including 1) FDA Emergency Use Authorization, 2) obtaining a CE Mark, which is a mandatory conformance mark that certifies the product has met EU consumer, health and environmental requirements, 3) entering into a scaled production and distribution agreement with Bio Techne Corporation (NASDAQ: TECH), and 4) a UK/European sales and marketing agreement with EKF Diagnostics Holdings plc (LSE: EKF).
-Kantaro has started to generate revenue and our share of the equity method investment in Kantaro is reflected within the financial statement line item Equity Losses in Affiliate.
+The Renalytix/Mount Sinai joint venture, Kantaro Biosciences LLC ("Kantaro"), has made continued progress with its quantitative COVID-19 serologic antibody testing program.
+Kantaro has achieved key milestones, including: 1) FDA Emergency Use Authorization; 2) obtaining a CE Mark, which is a mandatory conformance mark that certifies the product has met EU consumer, health, and environmental requirements; 3) entering into a scaled production and distribution agreement with Bio Techne Corporation (NASDAQ: TECH); and 4) a UK/European sales and marketing agreement with EKF Diagnostics Holdings plc (LSE: EKF).
+As of March 31, 2021, Kantaro is generating modest revenue and our share of the equity method investment in Kantaro is reflected within the financial statement line-item Equity Losses in Affiliate.
 We are exploring the possibility of broadening the product technology and intellectual property portfolio of Kantaro.

-In July 2020, we spun out Verici Dx Limited ("VericiDx"), which was subsequently admitted for trading on the AIM market of the London Stock Exchange in November 2020.
-The successful listing and associated financing of VericiDx have now provided VericiDx with capital to drive its portfolio of kidney transplant products to validation and subsequent commercialization beginning as early as calendar year 2022.
+Renalytix continues to hold a 6.94% equity stake in VericiDx.
 We believe VericiDx's unique technology and published data represent a step-change forward in kidney transplant that can drive improvements in patient quality of life, standard of treatment, cost savings and long-term viability of transplanted organs.
-Renalytix holds a 6.94% equity stake in VericiDx.